 What is a joint life insurance policy?

-There are two main types of joint life insurance policies:
+Which are the two types of joint life insurance?

 First-to-die life insurance